tytydraco/yessleep/out/Here_After_Part_One.md

 And then there's Page.

-Page Daniels is—*was*—is twelve years old.
+Page is—*was*—is twelve years old.
 That sentence doesn't make sense, and it never will.
 She was twelve in 2019, which was the last year any of us saw her, and she should be nineteen now, same as me, and I have spent seven years doing the math on what nineteen-year-old Page would look like, what she'd be studying, whether she'd still laugh the way she did—I imagine this enormous surprised laugh, like joy caught her off guard every single time.

 She had a backpack covered in iron-on patches that were mostly planets.
 She was going through a space phase that summer, and she'd tell you more about Jupiter's moons than you ever wanted to know and somehow make you want to know more.
 She walked home from school the same route every day, past Elizabeth Park, past Quapaw, past the Spraggins' house with the mean dog that she had somehow made friends with.